 - The video has a timestamp and is watermarked.

 - The video is stored in a way that does not compromise its integrity.

 - Only authorized parties have access to the footage.

 Our research shows that in the event that your video is not admissible in court, as long as the resolution is high enough it can still be used by law-enforcement to create a sketch of the suspect, which can in turn be used to apprehend and potentially prosecute them.

 Which Outdoor Security Camera Do You Use?

-But don’t just listen to us, we want to know which outdoor security cameras you love the most.
+Which outdoor security camera do you love the most?
 Tell us the brand, the model number and don’t forget to share all the reasons you think your choice in outdoor security cameras is the best.
-But, we want to hear the bad stories too because that is what shapes the best home security systems reviews for you and all our readers.
+We want to hear the bad stories too, because that is what shapes our reviews for you and all our readers.
 The good, the bad and the ugly are all crucial to our success in bringing readers like you the very best information to make the right decisions for each unique need and situation.
-Thank you!

 *All pricing and other info is based on data available during review update completed in May 2014.
 FYI – The Clover Electronics HDC518 CCD Super High-Resolution Indoor/Outdoor Color Camera with Night Vision camera was removed from our review in May 2014 due to newer, better models referenced above.